binkley/kotlin-rational/README.md

 ### Conversions and operators

-This code provides conversions (`toBigRational`, `toFiniteBigRational`, and their ilk) and operator overloads for these `Number` types:
+This code provides conversions (`toBigRational` and ilk) and operator overloads for these `Number` types:

 - `BigDecimal`
 - `Double`